tomedunn/the-finished-book/_monsters/monster-baseline-stats/baseline-monster-stats.md

 </figure>

 Before concluding, there's one more point worth discussing here, and that's how monster defenses against saving throws are consistently and significantly stronger than their defenses against attacks.
-This fact is made clear in Fig. [12](#fig:hit-prob-vs-level){: .fig-ref} (below), which shows the average chance that a CR appropriate monster will be hit by an attack or fail a saving throw from a PC.
+This fact is made clear in Fig. \figref{fig:hit-prob-vs-level} (below), which shows the average chance that a CR appropriate monster will be hit by an attack or fail a saving throw from a PC.
 The PC used here is assumed to starts off with a +3 attack/save modifier at 1st level, which increases to +4 at 4th level and finally to +5 at 8th level.

 <figure id="fig:hit-prob-vs-level">
     {% include_relative fig-hit-prob-vs-level-small.html %}